 Let’s just call it the “fake effect”.
 Once you’ve purchased the desired numbers of followers, you will start getting notifications about how random “people” are now following your profile.
 Over time, your profile will reach the number of followers you have bought.
 However, what nobody tells is the snowball effect that fake followers can have on your account.

 Fake followers are not real people.
-They are bots which on the Internet/Social Media era is equal to a blank number.
+They are bots which on the Internet/Social Media era are equal to a blank number.
 So, even if you purchase enough followers (10 000) and you can now use the swipe up feature on your Instagram stories (read more about Instagram milestones here), you have also purchased a blank number instead of devoting enough time to get there organically.

 But that’s not even the bad part.
 The more fake followers you purchase, the more you mess up with your Instagram accounts’ engagement rate.
 And this metric is by far one of the most important for the Instagram algorithm.
 You can read all about the engagement rate here.

 A good engagement rate will help you grow by boosting your account and the exposure/reach it gets.
-The more people interact with your content by sharing your post through Direct Messages, Saving, Liking or Commenting on your IG post, the bigger the chance to increase your reach by getting on the Explore page or Top posts of your hashtags’ selection.
+The more people interact with your content by sharing your post through Direct Messages, Saving, Liking, or Commenting on your IG post, the bigger the chance to increase your reach by getting on the Explore page or Top posts of your hashtags’ selection.
 So what does engagement rate has to do with buying fake followers?

 Because you are buying bots, they won’t interact with your profile in any way.
 Yes, they will follow you but that’s all you will get.
-And for Instagram, it is important that you get real and organic likes, comments, saves and reshares (through DMs) from the people that follow you or find your profile through hashtags.
+And for Instagram, it is important that you get real and organic likes, comments, saves, and reshares (through DMs) from the people that follow you or find your profile through hashtags.

 So you can see how purchasing thousands of followers can hurt your Instagram profile for a long period of time.
-The more followers you buy (2k,5k,10k,50k) the harder it will be to get your account back on tracks.
+The more followers you buy (2k,5k,10k,50k) the harder it will be to get your account back on track.

 Some people will try to keep the “fake effect” on for as long as they can.
 They will even go one step further and purchase likes & comments for their posts, so you can never tell if it is fake or not.
 However, Instagram is pretty strict when it comes to bots, so soon or later you will be caught and you will lose the money you have invested in your account and it will get banned.
 This question is just for you – do you want to live in constant fear?